ahmed6913/saim-portfolio/README.md

 ### 🚀 About Me

 My background spans both technical and non-technical roles, including product ownership, which has given me a unique ability to bridge the gap between business needs and engineering execution.
+Aspiring Data Analyst with hands-on experience in academic and personal projects involving data cleaning, visualization, and analysis using Python, SQL, and Power BI.
+Seeking an opportunity to apply my skills and grow in a data-driven environment.

 🧑‍💻 Industries Servered: Saas, AI, Blockchain, Cloud.